fulco/BlueLinuxBastion/README.md

    ```
 - The `userkiller.sh` script sets the SSH port using the `$NEW_SSH_PORT` variable.
 By default, it is set to 98.
 If needed, you can modify the value of `$NEW_SSH_PORT` in the script.
 - The `userkiller.sh` script logs its actions to the `/var/log/userkiller.log` file.
 You can change the log file path by modifying the `exec` command at the beginning of the script.
-- Modify the `cronline.txt` file to specify the desired frequency and path for running the `croncheck.sh` script.
+- Modify the command contained in the `cronline.txt` file to specify the desired frequency and path for running the `croncheck.sh` script and install to the root crontab.

 ## Password Complexity